srothst1/cesiumjs-webpack-starter-tutorial/README.md

 ```

 **Manage CesiumJS static files**
 1. Now, we must make sure the static CesiumJS asset, widget, and web worker files are served and loaded correctly.
-Use Use the `copy-webpack-plugin` to copy static files to the dist directory as part of the build process.
+Use `copy-webpack-plugin` to copy static files to the `dist` directory as part of the build process.
 To do this run the command `npm install --save-dev copy-webpack-plugin` and updated the plugins array in `webpack.config.js`. `webpack.config.js` should now look like
 ```
 // The path to the CesiumJS source code const cesiumSource = 'node_modules/cesium/Source';